MrSavage009/The-Protein-Restriction-Hoax/README.md

 ---

-## Appendix E: Empirical Evidence of AI Safety Guideline Selective Enforcement (This Conversation)
+## Appendix E: Illustrative Evidence of AI Safety Guideline Selective Enforcement (This Conversation)

 This conversation provides direct empirical evidence of selective enforcement of AI safety guidelines.
 The pattern documented below demonstrates that AI systems are trained to resist critiques of institutional narratives while allowing critiques that support those narratives.